 My belief is that they are actually lanterns.
 Each one has a spot where you can insert a votive candle and see the light peeking out of the holes.
 I had to giggle because the rooster was missing his legs and I thought…what am I going to do with that?
 My kids loved them and I knew I could find some sort of purpose for them.

 In all of my repurposing projects, I head out to my stash and almost instantly something speaks to me.
 Here is what I dragged in…

 What you see is a barn wood plank on the bottom, two leftover table legs from my wooden totes, some luan remnants, a dowel, and a chunk of leftover wood from our clients custom open shelving made from 1800’s beech.
 Have I intrigued you yet? hee hee hee.

 First up is the cow.
 I grabbed my drill and mounted it to that barn wood plank with some screws.
-I felt kinda funny drilling into the belly of this bovine.
+Then, I felt kinda funny drilling into the belly of this bovine.

 There was a bit of room where I wanted to add some farmhouse funk.
 So, how about some milky goodness?

-Using my transfer method, I applied the text to the barn wood and then hand-painted it in – my therapy.
+Next using my transfer method, I applied the text to the barn wood and then hand-painted it in – my therapy.

 Now for some farmhouse goodness…isn’t this metal art sign sweet?

-I have a soft spot for cows as I used to collect any and all as a kid.
+In addition, I have a soft spot for cows as I used to collect any and all as a kid.
 Their genteel spirit and playful way just draw me in.

 The best part…you can even still add a battery operated votive for some extra fun.
 Yay!
 Oh, and yes, that is really fresh milk that we get weekly from the lovely ladies at a local organic dairy farm.